tungnt76/vulcanlabs/README.md

 # Cinema Seating Service

-This service provides a RESTful API for managing cinema seating arrangements.
-It allows configuring the cinema layout, querying available seats, reserving seats, and canceling reservations while enforcing social distancing rules.

 ## Features

 - Configure cinema layout with rows, columns, and minimum distance rules.
 - Query available seats for a group while maintaining social distancing.
 - Reserve specific seats by their coordinates.
 - Cancel reservations for specific seats.

-## Prerequisites

-- Go 1.18 or later
-- Postman (optional, for testing the API)

 ## Run the Service